awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ## RemovePlayerSession\(\)<a name="integration-server-sdk-cpp-ref-removeplayersession"></a>

-Notifies the Amazon GameLift service that a player with the specified player session ID has disconnected from the server process\.
-In response, Amazon GameLift changes the player slot to available, which allows it to be assigned to a new player\.
+Notifies the GameLift service that a player with the specified player session ID has disconnected from the server process\.
+In response, GameLift changes the player slot to available, which allows it to be assigned to a new player\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-removeplayersession-syntax"></a>